 Just be your amazing self and share your positive vibes with the world!

 Breathing is one of the most important parts of the Pilates work-out.
-People tend to hold their breath when something is difficult, so that is why it is very important to guide your students through their breathing.
+People tend to hold their breath when an exercise gets difficult, but your muscles need that oxygen.
+That is why it is very important to guide your students through the breathing part.

 Tip: Inhale when it’s easy, exhale when it’s out.

-I receive a lot of questions from new members on how to breathe properly during the Pilates exercises.
+I receive a lot of questions on how to breathe properly during the Pilates exercises.
 Most newbies will focus more on a proper form instead of on the breathing.
 It’s a lot of information to process, so give them time to catch up.

 - Looking for beautiful active wear and Pilates mats?
 Make sure to check out POPFLEX!

-- Wanna become a POP Pilates Instructor?
+- Would you like to become a POP Pilates Instructor?
 Join the POP Pilates Online Workshop (International Program) and discover the fun of becoming Certified!